Welcome to Lettuce Veg Out!

 Join me in this journey towards a sustainable vegan diet without restriction!
 Lettuce veg out together. 🙂

 To become a Registered Dietitian, there are a few standard steps:

 1. Complete an undergraduate degree at an accredited university.

-✓ I completed my undergraduate degree (Bachelors of Applied Science, Applied Human Nutrition) at the University of Guelph.
+I completed my undergraduate degree (Bachelors of Applied Science, Applied Human Nutrition) at the University of Guelph in Ontario, Canada.

-✓ I completed a Masters/practicum program (Masters of Science in Foods and Nutrition) at Western University.
-I did a full year of placements, under the supervision of dietitians who are experts in their specialties.
-My placements focused on:
+I completed a Masters/practicum program (Masters of Science in Foods and Nutrition) at Western University in Ontario, Canada.
+My full year of placements under the supervision of specialized dietitians focused on: